Demi Lovato Reveals She Broke Her Foot While on Vacation

 The pop star’s injury comes as Lovato is on hiatus from her Tell Me You Love Me World Tour.

 The North American leg of the tour wrapped April 2, and Lovato is slated to hit the road again in Europe on May 24 in Belfast, Northern Ireland.
-It’s unknown if Lovato’s fractured foot will affect her tour schedule; a rep for the singer had no comment.
+It’s unknown if Lovato’s fractured foot will impact her tour schedule; a rep for the singer had no comment.

 - Want to keep up with the latest from PEOPLE?
 Sign up for our daily newsletter to get our best stories of the day delivered straight to your inbox.